Princess Beatrice: Duties and appointments

 Beatrice and Prince Philip, Duke of Edinburgh accompanied Queen Elizabeth II to the traditional Royal Maundy services on 5 April 2012 in York.
-There, Beatrice interacted with parishioners, received flowers from the public, and assisted the Queen giving Maundy money to the pensioners.
-In the lead up to the 2012 Summer Olympics, Beatrice welcomed the Olympic flame on the steps of Harewood House near Leeds.
+There, Beatrice interacted with parishioners, received flowers from the public, and assisted the Queen in giving Maundy money to the pensioners.
+In the lead-up to the 2012 Summer Olympics, she welcomed the Olympic flame on the steps of Harewood House near Leeds.
 In 2013, Beatrice and her sister promoted Britain overseas in Germany.
-She visited the Isle of Wight in 2014, whose former Governor had been Beatrice's namesake Princess Beatrice, daughter of Queen Victoria.
+She visited the Isle of Wight in 2014, whose former Governor had been her namesake Princess Beatrice, daughter of Queen Victoria.
 She also accompanied her father during an official engagement to the United Arab Emirates on 24 November 2014.

-On 17 September 2022, during the period of official mourning for Queen Elizabeth II, Beatrice joined her sister and six cousins to mount a 15-minute vigil around the coffin of the late Queen, as it lay in state at Westminster Hall.
-On 19 September, she joined other family members at the state funeral.
+On 17 September 2022, during the period of official mourning for Queen Elizabeth II, Beatrice joined her sister and six cousins to mount a 15-minute vigil around the late Queen's coffin as it lay in state at Westminster Hall.
+On 19 September, she joined other members of the royal family at the state funeral.

 Upon the accession of Charles III, her position in the line of succession made Beatrice eligible to be appointed a Counsellor of State.
-In this role she can potentially carry out official duties while the Sovereign is abroad or unwell.
+In this role, she can potentially carry out official duties while the Sovereign is abroad or unwell.

 Personal life

 Early relationships

-In 2006, Princess Beatrice briefly dated Paolo Liuzzo, an Italo-American whose previous charge for assault and battery caused controversy at the time.
-For ten years, until July 2016, she was in a relationship with Virgin Galactic businessman Dave Clark.
+Beatrice briefly dated Paolo Liuzzo in 2006, an Italo-American whose previous charge for assault and battery caused controversy at the time.
+For ten years, until July 2016, she was in a relationship with the Virgin Galactic businessman Dave Clark.